debrief/pepys-import/docs/getting_started.rst

 Navigate to the :code:`tests/sample_data/track_files/gpx` folder inside the Pepys install folder.
 Right click on :code:`gpx_1_0.gpx` and in the *Send To* menu choose :code:`Pepys Import (no archive)`.
 This will tell Pepys to import this GPX file into the database.
+(If you don't have that item in your *Send To* menu, then make sure you ran Step 2 of the :doc:`Installation` instructions.

 A command-line window will open, showing the Pepys welcome banner, and then the 'resolver' will start asking you questions about bits of the data that it doesn't recognise.
 For example, it will